Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study

-We conduct experiments on four distinct natural language generation tasks, including Text Summarization, Dialogue Response Generation, Story Generation, and Paraphrase Generation. \paragraph{Text Summarization} aims to summarize the key points of a given long text.
+We conduct experiments on four distinct natural language generation tasks: Text Summarization, Dialogue Response Generation, Story Generation, and Paraphrase Generation. \paragraph{Text Summarization} aims to summarize the key points of a given long text.
 SummEval \cite{fabbri2021summeval} is a collection of human annotations for 16 model-generated summaries on 100 CNN/DaliyMail news over 4 dimensions: coherence (COH), fluency (FLU), consistency (CON), and relevance (REL).
 Due to the budget limit, we randomly sample 20 news and corresponding annotations from SummEval for evaluation.

 \paragraph{Dialogue Response Generation} aims to generate a response based on the preceding dialogue.
 We conduct experiments on the dialogue-level FED dataset \cite{mehri-eskenazi-2020-unsupervised}, which contains fine-grained human judgments for 124 conversations.
-The evaluation aspects include: coherence (COH), error recovery (ERR), consistency (CON), diversity (DIV), topic depth (DEP), likeability (LIK), understanding (UND), flexibility (FLE), informativeness (INF), inquisitiveness (INQ) and overall performance (Overall).
-However, we do not include error recovery in our evaluation since some annotations for this aspect are missing in the FED dataset.
+The evaluation aspects include coherence (COH), error recovery (ERR), consistency (CON), diversity (DIV), topic depth (DEP), likeability (LIK), understanding (UND), flexibility (FLE), informativeness (INF), inquisitiveness (INQ) and overall performance (Overall).
+However, we do not include ERR in our evaluation since some annotations are missing.

 \paragraph{Story Generation} aims to automatically write a storyline based on a given beginning of the story.
-To evaluate the effectiveness of metrics for this task, we employ OpenMEVA-ROC \cite{guan-etal-2021-openmeva}, which contains 200 story beginnings and 5 corresponding machine-generated storylines for each beginning.
+We employ OpenMEVA-ROC \cite{guan-etal-2021-openmeva} for evaluation, which contains 200 story beginnings and 5 corresponding machine-generated storylines for each beginning.
 Each storyline is manually annotated in terms of overall quality.

-\paragraph{Paraphrase Generation} aims to rephrase a sentence in different words or forms, while preserving its original meaning.
-We use Twitter-Para \cite{xu-etal-2014-extracting, xu-etal-2015-semeval} for evaluation.
-There are 761 input sentences in Twitter-Para and each input has 9.41 paraphrase candidates on average.
-Following \citet{shen-etal-2022-evaluation}, we adopt the test set of their processed version of Twitter-Para which is extended by adding 20\% of the input sentences as candidates, denoted as Twitter (Extend).
+\paragraph{Paraphrase Generation} aims to rephrase a sentence in different words or forms while preserving its original meaning.
+We use Twitter-Para \cite{xu-etal-2014-extracting, xu-etal-2015-semeval} for evaluation, containing 761 input sentences and each input has 9.41 paraphrase candidates on average.
+We adopt the test set \cite{shen-etal-2022-evaluation} extended from Twitter-Para by adding 20\% of the input sentences as candidates, denoted as Twitter (Extend).